dalya/WeirdestGalaxies/README.md

 ## Credits
 Our work is based on the study by Shi & Horvath (2006), **Unsupervised Learning with Random Forest Predictors**, though with a few modifications that are necessary to optimaly detect outliers on galaxy spectra.

+## Future
+Outlier detection on large datasets is an important tool for detection of unknown unknowns, which are objects you did not know that you should be looking for.
+These objects can be new sources of noise in a survey, or more importantly, completely new objects that represent new physical phenomena.
+We therefore plan to test this algorithm on different datasets (images, light-curves, radio, etc) and develop new tools and algorithms that are optimal for each of these datasets.